Trivago Set To Travel South

 Trivago priced its IPO at $11 per share.
 On its market debut, it opened up at $11.20 per share and closed up 7.7 percent at $11.65 per share.
 Since its debut, the company has demonstrated a strong early market performance.
 Its share price has steadily climbed, and it most recently closed at $18.66 on June 5, 2017.

-Trivago's first-quarter earnings report offered good news to investors.
-Its first-quarter earnings soared by 68 percent year-over-year from the same period in 2016.
+Trivago's first quarter earnings report offered good news to investors.
+Its first quarter earnings soared by 68 percent year over year from the same period in 2016.
 For the three months that ended on March 31, 2017, the company reported total revenues of €267.6 million while in the same time period in 2016, it reported total revenues of €159.4 million.
 The company also became profitable, reporting a net income of €7.7 million during the quarter as compared to a loss of € (0.1) million during the first quarter of 2016.

 Trivago's strong performance since its IPO, combined with its substantial increase in revenues and its turning profitable, may lead some of its pre-IPO shareholders to want to take advantage of the strong increase in its price.
 This may lead them to offer their shares, flooding the market and causing the price to fall.

-Expedia is trivago's major shareholder, possessing 65.6% of shares.
+Expedia is Trivago's major shareholder, possessing 65.6% of shares.
 The firm is followed by three key individuals.
-If any of these insiders decides to sell even a portion of their holders, it could significantly depress TRVG price.
+If any of these insiders decide to sell even a portion of their holders, it could significantly depress TRVG's price.

 (S-1/A)